 Businesses need to ensure their corporate firewalls; AV systems and other network security protocols are regularly updated and routinely tested for flaws.
 Employing cybersecurity specialists can help you identify all your significant technology risks.
 Using a trusted provider of these services can allow your business to benefit from enhanced protection going forwards.

 With risks and emergencies within the workplace, it is paramount that employees are notified about these immediately in order to reduce any injury.
-There have been great strives in recent years using apps to instantly mass-communicate emergency alerts.
+There have been great strides in recent years in using apps to instantly mass-communicate emergency alerts.
 Thousands of companies are currently using this system to mitigate any risks.

 Your people are probably your biggest assets when it comes to running your business.
 Therefore, you need to treat them, in terms of risk, accordingly.
 Without your employees, your business cannot function and, therefore, will cease to trade.

 Unfortunately, stress is a big risk factor when it comes to employee welfare and can have a detrimental effect on the business.
-Line managers need to be trained accordingly to spot the early signs of stress and offer support and advice for affected employees.
+Line managers need to be trained accordingly to spot the early signs of stress and offer support and advice to affected employees.